 Forward Devyn Jambga (2nd team) and goalkeeper Kyle Dal Santo (3rd team) joined Ledbetter on the All-Region team.
 Jambga (first team) and Dal Santo (2nd team) as well as six other Cougars were chosen for All-MVC honors following the regular season.

-In his first season at the helm, Sanchez led SIUE to its first Missouri Valley Conference regular season title.
+In 2015, Sanchez led SIUE to its first MVC regular season title.
 The Cougars finished 5-1 in the MVC and 12-4-2 overall.
 The 12 wins were the most for a first-year head coach in program history, and the second-most wins for the program since returning to Division I in 2008.